PROEESH/DE_exam/README.md

 ---

- - First API has blocked me - i tried to create more than 1 free user.. talked with Sharon about it
+ - First API blocked me - i tried to create more than 1 free user.. talked with Sharon (HR)about it
- - Instructions how to run below - some actions happend in the UI - maybe i forgot some actions ;<
+ - Instructions how to run below - some actions happend in the UI - maybe i forgot some actions such as permissions, service account..  ;<
  - SQL DDL is in sql folder (simple according to above block)
  - CSV is in docs/data.csv - took from the gold.sql

  - Add airflow - more complex with permission, service account and manage the cicd
  - What should i add with more time:
     1. Full DDL with specific fields names
     2. Better queries - improve the selection columns from api (ingest all to object storage for backup)
     3. Better handle with the data - now its rewrite, handle the new data as temp and merge the data
     4. Define the CICD according to the change in repo. not run all steps every push to main
     5. Use uv instead of pip (simple for dev and harder to build image with)
-  6. Each error/warning - just put on the bucker logging (not implemented)
+    6. Each error/warning - just put on the bucket as logging (not implemented)
 ---

 ## Architecture Overview